 Well, I shouldn’t say that nothing was done.
 The kid kept running up the alley, turning back occasionally to throw a rock at me.
 Finally, I saw a miracle.
 Ahead of the kid — at the far end of the alley was a patrol of four police officers with muscular arms and shoulders sticking out of their bulletproof vests.
 The kid didn’t even try to run.
 I shouted at the officers to stop him and, by the time I caught up, he was pinned against the brick wall with his hands behind his back.
 One of the two girls was there also with her head bowed down.

 My bag was nowhere to be seen.
 I couldn’t have cared less about the kid or the girl.
 They both looked homeless and dirty, their eyes vacant and mean.
-Even though I was bleeding through my shirt and my head was pounding, a streak of sympathy still flashed by when I saw how young and how old my attacker’s face looked.
+Even though I was bleeding through my shirt and my head was pounding, a streak of sympathy still flashed by when I saw how simultaneously young and old my attacker’s face looked.
 I just wanted my computer back.

 They both told the officers that they had no idea who I was or what had happened while I ran around frantically and desperately asking every heartless onlooker where the third girl went but no one said anything.
-Somehow I felt more rage towards them the kid who attacked me.
+Somehow I felt more rage towards them than the kid who attacked me.

 I gave up and went back to the police officers.
 They had let the girl go (“no tenia nada”), but were threatening the kid and smacking him hard with closed fists on the back of his head.

 The next morning I was in the American embassy, accompanied by a Venezuelan security guard as I waited in the marble-floored lobby.
-The US embassy, high up in the luxurious neighborhood of Valle Arriba looks like it was build to withstand nuclear warfare, not to process visas and passports.
+The US embassy, high up in the luxurious neighborhood of Valle Arriba looks like it was built to withstand nuclear warfare, not to process visas and passports.
 I explained to the security guard what happened.

 “Sí, agarraron el tipo, pero … Yeah, they got him, but they let the girl go.
 Then we tried to strike a deal.
-He left his cédula (national ID card) with us and said he’d get my laptop back to me if I gave him cash and my ipod.
+He left his cédula (national ID card) with us and said he’d get my laptop back to me if I gave him cash and my iPod.
 If not, he’d have an arrest warrant on his record for the rest of his life.”

 It may sound strange to you that I was negotiating with the person who just mugged me in front of the police.
-But in Venezuela it seemed normal.
-In fact, I trusted the police as little as I trusted the crook.
+But in Venezuela, it seemed normal.
+I trusted the police as little as I trusted the crook.
 I was furious that the officers let the girl go.
 If we had both of them, we could have kept one in custody while the other got my computer.

 I have no idea how late I stayed up that night, staring at the ceiling while the techno of the clubs below reverberated through the walls.
 I had no way of telling the time.
 I had no one to talk to.
 Nothing to email with.
 No pictures to look at, movies to watch, or music to listen to.
 All I had was incessant bass rattling the window panes while I tried to take mental stock of what I lost.

 I rolled over, trying not to think about it and trying not to let my bloodied back stick to the sheets.
-Eventually I woke, my room flooded with light, my bottom lip swollen, my head pounding, and my back and my stomach cramped and sore.
-I gathered a couple dollars of change from around my room and started asking strangers how to get to the US embassy.
-At an airline office some young guy about my age overheard me tell the clerk that I didn’t have enough money for a taxi and that I’d have to walk the 5+ miles.
+Eventually, I woke, my room flooded with light, my bottom lip swollen, my head pounding, and my back and my stomach cramped and sore.
+I gathered a couple of dollars of change from around my room and started asking strangers how to get to the US embassy.
+At an airline office, some young guy about my age overheard me tell the clerk that I didn’t have enough money for a taxi and that I’d have to walk the 5+ miles.
 He chased after me in the street and handed me enough money for the taxi fare.

 When I told my Chinese-Venezuelan taxi driver what had happened he waved off the money.
 “This is a dangerous city,” he told me, “but Venezuelans are good people.”
-At the embassy they fed me, helped me get money wired, and called my banks to cancel my credit cards.
+At the embassy, they fed me, helped me get money wired, and called my banks to cancel my credit cards.

 — Yeah, but you’re rich